derhuerst/flickr-photo-url/readme.md

 To get a simple file, you need a Flickr API key.
 To get a Flickr API key, you need a Flickr account.
 A Flickr account is a Yahoo account.
 To get a Yahoo account, you need to give your full name, birth date & phone number.

-This module allows your to **download Flickr photos without API key** by giving you the direct URL of the photo.
+In opposition to [`flickr-photo-urls`](https://github.com/npm-flickr/flickr-photo-urls#flickr-photo-urls), **this module gives you the direct URL of any Flickr photo without an API key.**.

 [![npm version](https://img.shields.io/npm/v/flickr-photo-url.svg)](https://www.npmjs.com/package/flickr-photo-url)
 [![build status](https://img.shields.io/travis/derhuerst/flickr-photo-url.svg)](https://travis-ci.org/derhuerst/flickr-photo-url)